The expectancy of a situation with auspicious outcome and exalted emotions of well-being.

 The extent to which integrated components of effectiveness and efficiency maximize mental, physical, and spiritual health.

 The implicit language (felt meaning) exchanged within a group or organization.
-The implicit language (interpreted meaning) may be different than the explicit language (intended meaning).
+The implicit language (intended meaning) may be different than the explicit language (interpreted meaning).
 Implicit and explicit language should communicate the same information.

 Level of productivity that an individual exerts with maximum wellness.
 Contributory presence is positively affected by empowerment, and negatively affected by chronic illness, job apathy, and other shadow costs (See Shadow Costs).